Page last updated: 8 March 2026

 Aircraft Operations by Type

-- The majority of operations at ORD airport were conducted by air carriers in both domestic and international segments, totaling 648,519 and 81,649 respectively.
+- The majority of operations at ORD airport in 2025 were conducted by air carriers in both domestic and international segments, totaling 722,553 and 85,841 respectively.

 Which airlines operate the most flights out of O’Hare International Airport?

-United Airlines dominates O’Hare operations, with United and American Airlines together controlling approximately 75% of the market in a classic duopoly structure.
+United and American Airlines together dominate O’Hare, controlling approximately 75% of the passenger market in a classic duopoly structure.

 - Between February 2024 and January 2025, United Airlines led with 37.08 million passengers, capturing 46.3% of the market share.